Disciplinary Hearings at USF

 College students accused of a crime or misconduct should contact an experienced criminal defense attorney familiar with representing college students during disciplinary hearings.

-The stakes are exceptionally high for International Students who are not citizens of the United States.
+The stakes are exceptionally high for International Students who are not citizens of the United States, and students pursuing a career in the military, law enforcement, healthcare, or the legal profession.

 Those students must fight the criminal accusation in a courtroom and the disciplinary action at the formal hearing before the University Conduct Board or the Administrative Officer.